 * JekyllAndHyde: Balok name checks the famous duo that's really an uno.
 However, it seems more of a disguise than a true split personality.
-And the method Balok used had much more in common with ''TheWizardOfOz''.
+And the method Balok used had much more in common with ''Film/TheWizardOfOz''.

 * MadLibThrillerTitle: The Corbomite Maneuver